WorldconVotingSystems/nomnom/docs/docs/dev/index.md

     $ brew install uv
     ... lots of output
     $ uv -V
-    uv 0.3.0 (dd1934c9c 2024-08-20)
+    uv 0.6.6 (c1a0bb85e 2025-03-12)
     ```

 - [ ] Docker compose

-    "Installing Docker" is also beyond the scope here.
+    "Installing Docker" is beyond the scope of this document.
 You probably want [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Once it's installed and running, this should work:

     ```shellsession
     $ docker compose ps
     NAME                IMAGE               COMMAND                  SERVICE             CREATED             STATUS              PORTS
     ```

+    For most of the development process, Docker is only used to run the local PostgreSQL, Redis, and mailcatcher components used in testing and locally running the site.

 ### Generate a test convention